Who We Are

-At RSF Social Finance she served as Chairwoman of the Investment Committee and rewrote the firm’s investment policy statement, impact and ESG reporting strategy, and restructured the firm’s fund of fund and direct equity portfolios.
+At RSF Social Finance, she served as Chairwoman of the Investment Committee and rewrote the firm’s investment policy statement, impact reporting strategy, and restructured the firm’s fund of fund and direct equity portfolios.
 At Social Finance, she led Capital Formation and Investor Relations.
 At Citigroup, she structured fixed-income green bonds, microfinance fund investments, and social and cleantech enterprise investments.
 At the World Bank’s IFC, she developed the $4bn Global Infrastructure Crisis Facility.
 She started her career as an investment banker at JPMorgan where she worked in M&A, Syndicated Leveraged Finance and Private Equity Sponsors.

 Shu Dar received her MBA from MIT Sloan, BS from NYU Stern and has been recognized by the Sorenson Impact Center as a Global Impact Leader.
 She lives with her husband and two children in Bernal Heights, San Francisco California.

 Cecilia Young is a responsible investing advisor who specializes in strategy design, implementation, and market intelligence.
 She has drafted responsible investing policies for top US-based VC funds with over $50bn combined AUM, and writes a monthly client newsletter on relevant market developments.

 Prior to Lucid Capitalism, Cecilia supported the design of a fixed income impact investing instrument and a green bank lending platform at Sustainable Capital Advisors, a financial advisory serving the sustainable infrastructure ecosystem.
 Her previous experience spans the public, private, and nonprofit sectors, including work for startup social enterprises, the U.S. Department of State, and The American Red Cross.